ace-lectures/re18-agile/tutorial/steps/step3.md

     - How to handle the ex-æquo case (_e.g._, returning `null` when detecting a tie situation)?
 Can you write a unit test that exhibits the behaviour of the system when encountering such a situation?
   - Look at the unit tests that are already implemented in the test suite.
     - Can we consider it as a specification?
 How to maintain a traceability link between stories and tests?
+  - Look at the unit tests implemented in the `bdd.AcceptanceTest` class.
+Can we consider it as acceptance scenarios?

 <details>
 	<summary>Click to expand code solution (<tt>GameTest.java</tt>)</summary>